Images

 Cost of ownership

-Residual values for the old 720S improved a little over the rather disappointing ones McLaren recorded for its predecessor, the 650S, but they were still a bit softer than the brand had hoped for, with some customers cycling through their ownership periods quite rapidly, some grumbling about things like the car's infotainment system and lack of aural fireworks.
+Residual values for the old 720S improved a little over the rather disappointing ones McLaren had recorded for its predecessor, the 650S, but they were still a bit softer than the brand had hoped for, with some customers cycling through their ownership periods quite rapidly and others grumbling about things like the car's infotainment system and lack of aural fireworks.
 Those issues have both been fixed now and the 750S leans a little on the undoubted halo-effect of the mighty Senna hypercar model, as well as others like the Elva and the Speedtail.
-Add to that critical acclaim that seems largely in accord that the 750S is a vehicle that will take the Ferrari 296 GTB's trousers down and administer a severe spanking and you have a recipe for improved retained values.
+Add to that critical acclaim that seems largely in accord with the fact that the 750S is now the most driver-orientated choice in the segment and you have a recipe for improved retained values.

-McLaren reckons that 720S customers added an average of around £25,000-worth of options and that'll happen again here, creating a residual value impact that's often overlooked when calculating depreciation percentages.
+McLaren reckons that 720S customers added an average of around £25,000-worth of options and that'll happen again with this 750S, creating a residual value impact that's often overlooked when calculating depreciation percentages.
 Over-supply isn't going to be too much of an issue.
 In case you're interested, the efficiency returns are both slightly reduced over those of the 720S: expect a combined cycle fuel economy figure of 23.2mpg, while emissions are rated at 276g/km.
+Those figures are of course vastly worse than those recorded by rival Lamborghini Temerario and Ferrari 296 GTB models which have gone the PHEV route.

 + More